Torrington, Wyoming: History

-Also by that time, early motor cars started showing up in town, the Goshen County Fair Association had been established, and in 1915 Torrington had a population of 443.
+Around that time, early motor cars started showing up in town, the Goshen County Fair Association was established, and in 1915 Torrington had a population of 443.
 In 1919, the Trail Hotel building, which still exists at 2001 Main Street, was constructed.
-In 1925, the Union Pacific Railroad based in Omaha constructed a spur line from Cheyenne to South Torrington, to serve the proposed Holly Sugar Corporation plant which began operations in 1926.
+In 1925, the Union Pacific Railroad based in Omaha constructed a spur line from Cheyenne to South Torrington, to serve the proposed Holly Sugar Corporation plant, which began operations in 1926.

-The large, 24-hour Holly Sugar factory, which processes sugar beets, was still operating in 2015 as a major employer for the Torrington area, and the preserved historic Union Pacific Depot building now houses the Goshen County Homesteaders Museum.
+The Holly Sugar factory, later Western Sugar Cooperative, processed sugar beets since 1923 and closed in early 2019.
+It was once a major employer for the Torrington area.
+The preserved historic Union Pacific Depot building now houses the Goshen County Homesteaders Museum.